Legal English Advanced Development (LEAD) Program

 Registration: Registration for LEAD is open to all LL.M. students entering the University of Minnesota Law School LL.M.
 Program.
 Registration will close on June 15, or when the course is full.

 *NOTE: For LL.M. students entering the U.S. on an F-1 visa, the earliest date to enter the U.S. is July 13, 2016.

 Housing and Living

 Students are responsible for arranging their own housing.
 Spaces are available in the International Reception Center (university dormitory) during the LEAD program.
 Check the International Reception Center website for details: www.housing.umn.edu/international/irc.
+Please note that reservations cannot be made until after June 1 of the year you will enroll.
 Each student is responsible for all meals.
 Students living in the International Reception Center may purchase meals in the dormitory cafeteria.
 In addition, there are many restaurants and shops near the university.